tariqazmat101/Upwork-codepipeline-lambda-rds/README.md

 # Aurora-EFS-Lambda Multi-Enviroment CI/CD Pipeline
 Documention will soon be added.

-This project outlines a multi-enviroment CI/CD pipeline that builds & deploys .Net containers images into AWS Lambda.
+This project outlines a multi-environment CI/CD pipeline that builds & deploys .Net containers images into AWS Lambda.

 ### Pipeline Architecture
 Attach image to showcase the pipeline working.